DJ Khaled Faces Critics After Old Video Resurfaces of Him Saying 'Women Should Praise the Men'

 “DJ Khaled is trending after he said he never goes down on his wife because there are ‘different rules for men.’
 Wonder how dinner’s gonna go in that household,” wrote one social media user.

-“Walking on the Sun” hitmakers Smash Mouth also weighed in on the situation, writing, “A King who doesn’t is no King at all.”
+“Walking on the Sun” hitmakers Smash Mouth also weighed in on the situation, writing, “A King who doesn’t is no King at all,” while actress Evan Rachel Wood, who is bisexual, chimed in, “You’re seriously missing out man.
+Take it from someone who has pride and thoroughly enjoys pleasuring women.
+You should grow up.”

+Coming in late but with arguably the best hot take was Dwayne “The Rock” Johnson, who wrote, “Ahem.. *clears throat* as a man, I take great pride in mastering ALL performances.
+This is probably a little TMI..
+I will now quietly excuse myself from this fun thread.”

 After the resurfaced video raised a few eyebrows, Khaled doubled down on his commitment to his fiancée and their 18-month-old son Asahd.